 Local board members for ETAA include Mr. Judson Murray, Rev. LaDarian Brown, and Dr. Selwyn Willis, with Mr. James Brewer acting as interim Chief Executive Officer.

-TCIS manages the Hudson PEP, Ned E. Williams, South Ward, Foster, Judson, and Longview High School campuses.
+TCIS manages the Bailey, Hudson PEP, Ned E. Williams, Foster, Judson, and Longview High School campuses.

-Local board members for TCIS include Ms. Karen Phillips, Mr. Walter Sorenson, Mr. Dolph Briscoe, Mr. Bill Thomas, and Ms. Margaret Davis, with LHS Dean of Instruction Mrs. Linda Buie expected to serve as district liaison for the board.
+Local board members for TCIS include Ms. Karen Phillips, Mr. Walter Sorenson, Mr. Dolph Briscoe, Mr. Bill Thomas, and Ms. Margaret Davis, with TCIS Chief of School Mr. John Wink serving as district liaison for the board.

-LEAP manages the Longview Early Graduation High School, Longview High School’s Career and Technical Education (CATE) program, and East Texas Advanced Manufacturing Academy.
+LEAP manages the Longview Early Graduation High School and Longview High School’s Career and Technical Education (CATE) program.

 Board members for LEAP: